Skip to content

 - “The Trouble with Tourists: Authenticity and the Failure of Tourism.”
 Popular Culture Review 10.2 (1999): 9-19.

 - “Touring Decay: Nineteenth-Century American Travel Writers in Europe.”
 Papers on Language and Literature 35.2 (1999): 206-22.

 - “Travel Writing.”
 Mark Twain in Context.
 Edited by John Bird.
-New York: Cambridge University Press, forthcoming in 2019.
+New York: Cambridge University Press, 2019.